xperseguers/t3ext-cloudflare/Documentation/Introduction/Index.rst

 service is free and they offer enhanced services for websites who need extra features like real time reporting or SSL.

 Read more on: https://www.cloudflare.com/overview.

+.. rubric:: Footnotes

+.. [#] TYPO3 lets you fix it but as they are numerous proxy servers, the configuration may be tedious.
+The best method is to restore the originating IP at the Web Server level but sometimes this is not possible.
+This is the reason why, in addition to flushing cache on CloudFlare, this extension lets the user restore the originating IP by ticking a configuration checkbox.